 Last Thursday, October 4th, Mason and a phalanx of FBI Agents conducted an unwarranted and unnecessary search of our facility in Hines, Illinois.
 They herded our employees into the building’s auditorium while illegally making copies of their cell phones and smartwatches.
 In addition, they made copies of our records and proprietary software before leaving.
 Agent Mason also cast aspersions that we may have had something to do with Thursday's attack on the Merrick mansion in Highland Park.
 These unfounded accusations jeopardize our ability to win new contracts.

-L, Chicago Cyber EngineeringsalesOur earnings are plowed right back into the Chicago economy via the several companies we founded and now operate.
-For example, the , CondoWatt, our company that manufactures EV charging stations for condominiums and apartment complexes, and other businesses we own provide gainful employment for over three thousand Illinois residents.
+Last year, Chicago Cyber Engineering did $650 million in gross sales, clearing $140 million in profits, from which we paid taxes to Chicago, Illinois, and the Federal Government.
+Our earnings are plowed right back into the Chicago economy via the several companies we founded and now operate.
+For example, the Ship of Hope Halfway House for Runaway Teenagers and Battered Women, CondoWatt, our company that manufactures EV charging stations for condominiums and apartment complexes, and other businesses we own provide gainful employment for over three thousand Illinois residents.

 I have had warm relations with Anne and John Merrick.
 At the Chamber of Commerce Annual Dinner, Anne awarded me and my art gallery partner, Magda Galanis, a Distinguished Service Award.
-After the event, Magda and I shared drinks with the Merricks at the Hotel’s.
+After the event, Magda and I shared drinks with the Merricks at the Peninsula Hotel’s Shanghai Terrace.
 To suggest that Imer and I would have anything to do with the Thursday attack on the Merrick home is hurtful and simply not true.

 In business, a good reputation is the most critical selling point.
 For some reason, Special Agent in Charge D’Marcus Mason and the FBI seems hell-bent on destroying ours.
 That is why we are taking legal action to protect our good name.